Maitri-shah29/enrollments-website-26-Maitri/README.md

 7. Open a Pull Request and clearly describe what you changed and why.
 Link related issues (e.g., “Fixes #123”).

 <!-- <img src="https://img.shields.io/github/:variant/:user/:repo?style=flat-square&labelColor=orange" alt="Open a Pull Request" /> -->

 ---

-## Guidelines for Pull Request
-- Avoid PRs that are automated/scripted or plagiarized from someone else’s work.
-- Don’t spam; keep each PR focused and meaningful.
-- The project maintainer’s decision on PR validity is final.
-- For more, see our [Contributing Guidelines](contributing.md) and the Hacktoberfest [participation rules](https://hacktoberfest.com/participation).

----